Depression in men – Adon Health Skip to content

 • Exhaustion despite sufficient sleep

-• Sleep disorders (difficulty falling asleep or staying asleep)
+• Sleep disturbances (difficulty falling or staying asleep)

 • Thoughts of death or suicide

-‼️ If you are having thoughts of harming yourself, please seek help immediately.
-You can contact the telephone counselling service anonymously and free of charge:
+‼️ If you have thoughts of harming yourself, please seek help immediately.
+You can contact the Samaritans anonymously and free of charge:

 📞 0800 111 0 111